An art blog is the best way to brand yourself as an artist, and to market and sell your art.

 You are all signed up and ready to get started installing WordPress!

-Now that you have installed WordPress, you can choose a great theme Premium WordPress themes that are beautiful and easy to use.
+Now that you have installed WordPress, you can choose a great WordPress theme that are beautiful and easy to use.
 Choose from a variety of different formats including, magazine, portfolio, business and e-commerce themes to fit your design tastes.
+Need WordPress theme ideas?
+Check out Theme Trust.

 Happy blogging! ~Lori 🙂

-***Thanks for your visit!
-You can see my art on my website, LoriMcNee.com, and let’s meet on Facebook Fine Art Tips Facebook Fan Page, on Twitter, Google Plus and on Pinterest.
-Be sure and check out and my fine art prints and notecards on Fine Art America.! ~Lori
+Thanks for your visit!
+You can see my art on my website, www.LoriMcNee.com and let’s meet on Facebook Fine Art Tips Facebook Fan Page, on Twitter, and on Pinterest.
+Be sure and check out and my fine art prints and notecards on Fine Art America! ~Lori